 How long does it take to complete a TEFL course?

 How long a TEFL course takes to complete is down to how much time you give to your course.
 As well as what type of TEFL course you decide to do.
-With all of our courses you receive 6 months of study time.
+With all of our courses, you receive 6 months of study time.
 With the option to add extensions if you feel the need.
 For example, with our accredited 120 Hour TEFL Course, you can get TEFL certified and start teaching English online or abroad in less than four weeks.
 Respected by employers worldwide.
 This premier TEFL course will put you in the best possible position to land your TEFL job.
 And, since all our courses are 100% online, you can fit your studies around your busy lifestyle.

 Our experienced EFL teachers have developed this TEFL 120-hour course and know what it takes to succeed in TEFL.
 From engaging course material to outstanding personal tutor support, we provide one of the best online courses to get you ready to teach English anywhere in the world.

 The number of various TEFL courses and TEFL providers has increased as the TEFL industry has evolved.
 As a result, deciding on the ideal TEFL course for you has gotten more difficult.
 You want to be sure you’re investing in the right course and getting the most bang for your buck.
-Nobody likes to find out that the course they paid up for and completed isn’t internationally recognised and won’t help them find a future TEFL employment.